tutti/ExcavatinatorAPI/README.md

 #### artifact:solve(useKeystones)
 Solves the artifact if possible.
 If useKeystones is true, this will use any keystones the player has, up to the artifact's limit.
 This starts a cast for the player.

+#### artifact:isAvailable()
+If the artifact is a rare artifact from Legion, returns whether the artifact's quest is available right now (true/false), and for how many weeks (1 for only this week, 2 for this week and next, 0 if not currently available).
+For all other artifacts, returns (true, 0).

+#### artifact:getWeeksUntilAvailable()
+If the artifact is a rare artifact from Legion, returns how many weeks (including the current one) until the artifact's quest will be available (e.g. if the artifact will be available next week, this is 1).
+If the artifact is available right now, this returns 0.
+For all other artifacts, returns 0.

+## Digsite
+Digsite objects represent a digsite.
+These objects are transient, and only remain alive while the digsite is active and the player remains on the continent; the next time the same digsite is encountered a new object is created to represent it.

+#### digsite.id
+The ID assigned to the digsite by WoW.
+Numeric

+#### digsite.name
+The localized name of the digsite, as reported by the WoW API.

+#### digsite.race
+The race which the digsite produces fragments for, if it is known; nil if it is not.
+The race will be known if the player has made at least one find at the digsite.
+This is the actual Race object.

+#### digsite.worldMapX
+The X coordinate for the digsite's location on the continent map (not a zone map).
+This is a map coordinate (between 0 and 1).

+#### digsite.worldMapY
+The Y coordinate for the digsite's location on the continent map (not a zone map).
+This is a map coordinate (between 0 and 1).

+## Find
+Finds represent unique locations where the player has found artifact fragments.

+#### find.digsiteID
+The ID of the digsite this find was made at.

+#### find.race
+The race the find had fragments for.
+This is the actual Race object.

+#### find.worldX
+The X world coordinate for the find.

+#### find.worldY
+The Y world coordinate for the find.

+#### find.mapID
+The map ID for where the find was made, and which the map coordinates are for.

+#### find.mapX
+The X map coordinate for the find.

+#### find.mapY
+The Y map coordinate for the find.

 ## Events
 Excavatinator API has an event system.
 The central Excavatinator object has a few general ones, and every Race and Artifact object has some related to that object as well.